GSNorCal Volunteer Essentials

 - Create a budget.
 Use a budget worksheet that includes both expenses (the cost of supplies, admission to events, travel, and so on) and available income (the group’s account balance, projected cookie proceeds, and so on).

 - Determine how much the group needs to earn.
 Subtract expenses from available income to determine how much money your group needs to earn.
+Remember that girls/families cannot be assessed "fees" or "dues" to opt out of volunteering for the troop or participating in product sales.

 - Make a plan.
 The group can brainstorm and make decisions about its financial plans.
 Will cookie and other product sales—if approached proactively and energetically—earn enough money to meet the group’s goals?
 If not, which group money-earning activities might offset the difference in anticipated expense and anticipated income?
 Will more than one group money-earning activity be necessary to achieve the group’s financial goals?
 In this planning stage, engage the girls through the Girl Scout processes (girl-led, learning by doing, and cooperative learning) and consider the value of any potential activity.
 Have them weigh feasibility, implementation, and safety factors.
 Make sure that these decision-making discussions are documented for future reference.